nbaetge/naames_bioav_ms/NAAMES_DOC_Remin_Bioassays.md

 reflect faulty procedure (i.e. ripped filters) and may be associated with questionable measurements.

-### QC Data
+#### QC Data

-As a result, we will replace the C:N, CCF, and NCF values of those samples with the following criteria:
+As a result, we will replace the CCF and NCF values of those samples with the following criteria:

   - If samples were taken from the initial condition, values will be replaced by cruise means.